 Some email clients also won't display HTML properly, which is why you need to make sure your emails look great in plain text.
 Make sure the links are easy to click and that it's clear what the email is about without the photos.

-Step 8: Make sure you're legally compliant.
+Step 10: Make sure you're legally compliant.

 Before you hit "Send," be sure that your emails are all good from a legal perspective.
-The biggest law you need to worry about?
-CAN-SPAM -- it requires that you have a footer in your email with your address and an easy way to unsubscribe from emails, among other things.
+The two biggest laws you need to worry about?
+CAN-SPAM and GDPR.

-Step 9: Test different browsers and email providers.
+Step 11: Test different browsers and email providers.

-Step 11: Analyze and iterate.
+Step 13: Analyze and iterate.

 Check to see how your email newsletter performed on the goals you set back in step one.
 See which parts of your email got the most clicks, and which parts of the newsletter contributed most to your goal.
 If you have closed-loop analytics, measuring this all will be pretty easy.

 Once you have that data, you have a direction to go in for your next email newsletter send.
 Whether your next send is in a day, a week, a month, or a quarter, you'll have insights to make the next newsletter even better.

 Email newsletters are a critical part of any scalable email marketing strategy.
 With the steps above, you’ll be sure to create a winning email newsletter that will help you convert more leads and grow your business.